thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 This pattern provides a **durable, distributed configuration source** backed by Kafka, enabling reliable and scalable integration execution across multiple TBMQ IE instances.

-Downlink topics are used to **send configuration and validation requests** from TBMQ to Integration Executors.
-Each integration type has its own dedicated topic:

-- `tbmq.ie.downlink.http`
-- `tbmq.ie.downlink.kafka`
-- `tbmq.ie.downlink.mqtt`

-##### Purpose

-- Deliver integration configuration data when an integration is created, updated or deleted.
-- Trigger **connection and validation requests** to test the connectivity or configuration before activation.

 ##### Why Separate Topics?

 Although downlink topics are not used for message processing, separating them by integration type provides several key benefits:

+- **Executor Specialization**: You can assign specific executor instances to process only certain types using the `TB_SERVICE_INTEGRATIONS_SUPPORTED` and `TB_SERVICE_INTEGRATIONS_EXCLUDED` environment variables.
-- **Cleaner Routing**: Executors can subscribe only to the topics related to the integration types they support.
+- **Targeted Consumption**: Executors subscribe only to topics they are configured to handle.
-- **Service-Level Control**: Using the `TB_SERVICE_INTEGRATIONS_SUPPORTED` and `TB_SERVICE_INTEGRATIONS_EXCLUDED` environment variables, you can control which integration types are processed by each executor instance.
-This works hand-in-hand with topic separation.
 - **Improved Isolation**: Different integration types often have different configuration payloads and validation logic.
 Dedicated topics ensure that only relevant messages are received by each executor.
 - **Operational Simplicity**: Easier to debug and monitor traffic per integration type.
-- **Future Scalability**: Enables fine-grained tuning of Kafka topic settings (e.g., partitions, retention) per integration domain, if needed later.
+- **Flexible Scaling**: Each topic can be tuned individually (e.g., partitions, retention) based on the specific load characteristics of each integration type.

-This design empowers operators to deploy **specialized executor instances** — for example, running only HTTP integrations in one pool and Kafka in another — giving you flexibility, isolation, and efficiency at scale.
+This design empowers admins to deploy **specialized executor instances** — for example, running only HTTP integrations in one pool and Kafka in another — giving you flexibility, isolation, and efficiency at scale.

 #### Uplink Topic